Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 zones.iloc[:, -3:]
 ```

 Now we are ready to conduct the actual zonal operation between our elevation data (raster) and the zones (vector).
 The `xvec` library is a handy tool to use when you need to interact between vector and raster data.
-It is designed for representing and working with vector data cubes (more about this in Chapter 7.6) and interact with `xarray` data structures.
+It is designed for representing and working with vector data cubes and interact with `xarray` data structures.
 The `.xvec.zonal_stats()` function can be used to calculate zonal statistics.
 As input, we define the zones using the `geometry` parameter which accepts our vector polygons from the `.geometry` column (i.e. `GeoSeries`) as input.
 The `stats` parameter can be used to define the statistics that we want to calculate (mean, max, etc.).
 We also need to define the names of the coordinate variables of the `xarray.Dataset` that is used as input using the `x_coords` and `y_coords` parameters.
 The names of the coordinates in your `DataArray` can be easily found via the `.coords` attribute:

 ```python
 data["elevation"].coords